 It is important that you decide whether you want the tenants to do maintenance tasks on their own and then ask you to reimburse them or whether you want the tenant to inform you about each maintenance task so that you can arrange for the repairs to be done.
 If you decide that you would do the maintenance on your own, then it’s necessary to define what kind of maintenance tasks require urgent notification and what kind of maintenance tasks can wait a day or two.

 Allowing or Disallowing Pets

-It’s important to be on the same page with regards to allowing pets in the property.
-You should clearly specify animals who would be allowed in the house and those who won’t be allowed.
+It’s important to be on the same page with tenants regarding to allowing pets on the property.
 You should also define responsibilities of the tenants in case they do bring a pet in the house.
 From pest control to keeping noise levels down, each and every responsibility of the tenant should be clearly defined.